22nd Street to Irvington Road

 Design of the Houghton Road: 22nd Street to Irvington Road project began in October 2016.
 The design concept and initial design were established during the conceptual design phase which started in 2006.
 Improvements will extend from just south of the 22nd Street intersection to immediately north of the Irvington Road intersection and will include bridges at the Pantano Wash.
-The design process is anticipated to take 18 to 24 months.
+The design process is anticipated to be completed in 2020.
 A public meeting was held in September 2017.
 (Meeting summary).
-A second public meeting is planned for May 2019.
+A second public meeting was held in May 2019 and a third is planned for late 2019.
 Construction is anticipated to begin in 2021.

 Widening Houghton Road to a curbed six-lane roadway with median